 At a Glance

-Plaintiffs settled with the Vermont DMV on January 15, 2020.
-The case against the federal defendants is ongoing.
+Plaintiffs settled with the Vermont DMV on January 15, 2020, and with the federal defendants on October 28, 2020

 National Center for Law and Economic Justice; National Immigration Law Center; ACLU of Vermont; Gibson, Dunn & Crutcher